ColinShaw/udacity-term-3-quizzes-et-cetera/README.md

-# Term 3 Quizzes and more
+# Udaity term 3 quizzes and more

-This is just content that is from quizzes and such, organized so as to be useful to me for reference.
-Nothing all that earth shattering here.
+This is just content that is from quizzes and and other material, organized so as to be useful to me for reference.
+Nothing all that earth shattering here, just things that may come in useful at a later time.